vrischmann/vmscraper/CONFIGURATION.md

 # This should respond with Prometheus formatted metrics.
 endpoint: <url>

-# The name of the scrape target,
+# The name of the scrape job, used as a label in the final metrics.
-# used as a label in the final metrics.
+# Usually this is the name of the app or service which is scraped.
-name: <string>
+job_name: <string>

 # Extra labels to add to every metrics.
 [ labels: <string>: <string> ... ]